open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/database/bigquery/index.md

 {% tile
 icon="manage_accounts"
 title="Create Credentials"
-description="Checkout this documentation on how to create a custom role and assign it to the service account." link="/connectors/database/bigquery/create-credentials" / %}
+description="Check out this documentation on how to create a custom role and assign it to the service account." link="/connectors/database/bigquery/create-credentials" / %}
 {% /tilesContainer %}